ArnavSarin/ArnavSWebApp/README.md

 To start the ASGI server, use: 'uvicorn naivebayes:app --reload' in the BACK-END terminal

 ***Additional Information:*** I ran this in Python v.
 3.7.3 and used pip3 to install any additional libraries for the BACK-END.
 I did not include the node_modules folder in the FRONT_END.
+Google's speech to text API only works on chrome.